Credential store (credential store)

 The password corresponds to the value of the credential.

-A description can also be entered here if necessary.
+A description can also be entered here if required.

 Click "OK" to save the changes and close the dialog again.